Tooltips are small text-based components that when triggered by a reference element provide context to the user.

 Tooltips float over other elements in the z-axis and provide text to quickly assist the user to understand context, actions, and other elements.
 A Tooltip can be a helpful UX device to give the user clarity before committing to an action.
 Avoid relying heavily on Tooltips, as you should prefer headers and labels that accurately describe a workflow.
 Tooltip positioning can be automatic or manually set to avoid clipping in the interface.

-It is recommended to place Tooltips shallowly in the DOM.
+Tooltip should not be placed within its reference element, and it is recommended to place the component shallowly in the DOM.

 To support interactive content, consider Popover.

-For more advanced floating workflows, refer to Modal.
+For more advanced floating workflows, refer to Dialog.

 Usage